Bruce Linton, co-CEO of the world’s biggest cannabis company, says he was fired

-The board of Canopy Growth Corp., the world’s biggest cannabis company, has terminated founder and CEO Bruce Linton today, including asking him to step down from his board seat.
-In an interview with CNBC, Linton said, “The board decided they wanted a different chair, and a different co-CEO so I’m out effective immediately and there’s a search to replace the transitioning co-CEO.”
+The board of Canopy Growth Corp., the world’s biggest cannabis company, terminated founder and CEO Bruce Linton today, including asking him to step down from his board seat.
+In an interview with CNBC, Linton said, “The board decided they wanted a different chair, and a different co-CEO, so I’m out effective immediately, and there’s a search to replace the transitioning co-CEO.”

 Co-CEO Mark Zekulin takes over as the company begins a top exec search.
 When asked specifically if he was terminated or if he stepped down voluntarily, Linton clarified, “I was terminated.”

-Smiths Falls, Ontario-based Canopy’s market cap skyrocketed to $18 billion since Canada legalized marijuana last year, with the stock increasing by 1,900% since the company went public in 2014.
-Corona beer parent company Constellation Brands Inc. invested $4 billion in Canopy last year, giving it four of Canopy’s seven board seats.
+The market capitalization of Canopy, which is based in Smiths Falls, Ontario, skyrocketed to $18 billion since Canada legalized marijuana last year, with the stock increasing by 1,900% since the company went public in 2014.
+Corona beer parent company Constellation Brands Inc. invested $4 billion in Canopy last year, a move that gave Constellation four of Canopy’s seven board seats.

-Linton led Canopy’s CPG-like approach to cannabis, entering the recreational market through targeted brands, from high-end artisanal labels (DNA Genetics and Doja) to Snoop Dogg’s Leafs by Snoop, to bro-friendly Tweed, and even Seth Rogen’s new Houseplant.
+Linton led Canopy’s consumer-packaged-goods approach to cannabis, entering the recreational market through targeted brands, from high-end artisanal labels (DNA Genetics and Doja) to Snoop Dogg’s Leafs by Snoop, to bro-friendly Tweed, and even Seth Rogen’s new Houseplant.